wizzat/distribution/README.md

 will produce simpler, more-compact graphs.
 This script will produce rather lengthy and verbose graphs with far more resolution, which you may prefer.

+The mapping between the use-cases above and the commandline options are:

+   0. Tokenize/match the input: --tokenize and --match.
+   1. Tokens are one-per-line: default behaviour.
+No commandline switches needed.
+   2. Tokens/Tallies (keys/values) one-per-line: --graph.
+   3. Tallies only (no tokens/keys/labels): --numonly.

 Features
 ========